 CFs in Graham work within a "neighborhood" of approximately 32 students.
-All student staff on campus recieve training in conflict resolution and roommate mediation, crisis response, community building, and campus resources, and are present in their community to support their residents.
+All student staff on campus receive training in conflict resolution and roommate mediation, crisis response, community building, and campus resources, and are present in their community to support their residents.
 Students can contact their Community Facilitator or Leadership Team directly for support.

 Graham Residence Hall

 There are four floors in Graham Hall, and the residential space is divided into 12 different neighborhoods, with approximately 32 residents and one Community Facilitator in each neighborhood.
 Residents may select double or triple rooms in Graham.

 Students live in mini-suites, with a shared toilet and shower area, and a sink and vanity in each room.
 Graham also has central AC throughout the rooms and common spaces.
 Each of the 12 neighborhoods have their own own lounge, kitchen, and laundry facility, designed to provide spaces for residents to build relationships among peers.
 Regardless of the neighborhood students live in, they will find a sense of community throughout the building.

-The larger communal spaces include a multi-purpose room, movie room, several study rooms, and two classrooms.
+The larger communal spaces include a multi-purpose room, a movie room, several study rooms, and two classrooms.
 A large quad provides outdoor seating and barbecue space.

-Each RLC is coordinated by Leadership Team comprised of a live-in Resident Director (RD), Faculty Director (FD), Spirituality Facilitator(s), and Assistant Resident Director(s).
+Each RLC is coordinated by a Leadership Team comprised of a live-in Resident Director, Faculty Director, Spirituality Facilitator(s), and Assistant Resident Director(s).
 Your RLC’s Leadership Team is a valuable resource and its members can help you with both personal and academic concerns.